zverok/grok-shan-shui/day11.md

   })
 ```

-So, with 1 story building, a good chance is we'll see the easter egg!
+So, with 1 story building, a good chance is we'll see the Easter egg!

 ![](image33.png)